espocrm/documentation/docs/administration/roles-management.md

 ## Permissions by default

-By default, users have minimal access.
-You need to assign roles to grant users specific access levels.
+By default, Users have minimal access levels restricting almost everything.
+You need to assign Roles to grant Users specific access levels.

 ## Actions

-* Create – the ability to create records
+* Create – ability to create records;
-* Read – the ability to view records (on the list and detail views)
+* Read – ability to view records (on the list and detail views);
-* Edit – the ability to update records
+* Edit – ability to update records;
-* Delete – the ability to remove records
+* Delete – ability to remove records;
-* Stream – the ability to see a record's stream
+* Stream – ability to see a record's stream.

 ## Levels